Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Theory

 \subsection{Chemical Reactor Network Modeling}

 Chemical reactor networks (CRNs) are graph-like mathematical models of a chemical reactor, built of modeling units representing spatial regions of the reactor, which are interconnected by streams holding the information about the mass flows between the compartments.
 The unit boundaries are determined by the physical properties within the reactor like temperature distribution and flow structure, leading to the definition of functional compartments \cite{Trespi2021}.
+CRNs are modeling the stady-state behaviour of the reactors, i.e. the total time derivative of the system vanishes.

 The main units of a CRN are ideal steady-state reactor models that combine a simplified flow assumption with a detailed description of chemical reactions.
-A generic reactor network is depicted in \ref{fig:GenericCRN}.
-Regions of strong mixing are approximated by a 0D model, which assumes infinitely fast and perfect mixing of the species with mass fraction $Y_i$, the perfectly stirred reactor (R1).
-The chemical system is defined by the density $\rho$ of the mixture, the molecular weight $\mathrm{MW_i}$, the formation rate $\Dot{\omega}_i$ of the reactants and the residence time $\tau$ of the reactor \cite{Trespi2021}:
+A generic reactor network is depicted in Figure~\ref{fig:GenericCRN}.
+Regions of strong mixing are approximated by the perfectly stirred reactor (R1), a 0D model, which assumes infinitely fast and perfect mixing of the species.
+The chemical system is defined by the density $\rho$ of the mixture, the molecular weight $\mathrm{MW_i}$, the formation rate $\Dot{\omega}_i$ and the mass fraction $Y_i$ of the reactants and the residence time $\tau$ of the reactor \cite{Trespi2021}:

+Here, \textit{i} is indexing the single species.
 The 1D plug flow reactor model (R2) considers straight flow patterns, assumes perfect radial mixing and neglects mixing in the axial direction.
 Thus, the species conservation equations along the reactor coordinate $z$ are formulated as follows \cite{Trespi2021}:

 with the fluid velocity $v$.
 Together with mixing (M1) and splitting units (S1) to model the distribution of the flow between the different reactors, the CRN structure is fully determined.
 The solution of a CRN model is a vector of mass fractions for the given species and every stream and reactor of the CRN.
 Here, however, usually the outlet stream of the complete reactor, i.e. the stream leaving the network, is of interest.